Sunbird-RC/sunbird-rc-ui/README.md

 # Examples

-Please config files examples [here](https://github.com/ref-registries)
+You can find examples of config files [here](https://github.com/ref-registries)

 # FAQs